Pearson-Higher-Ed/origami-cookbook/README.md

 ----------

+#### Contributing to the cookbook

+If you wish to contribute directly, please take care to follow the [Origami syntax rules and standards](https://origami.pearsoned.com/docs/syntax/).
+When writing your commit message(s), please follow the [conventional-changelog](https://github.com/ajoslin/conventional-changelog/blob/master/conventions/angular.md) conventions.
+In general, commits should be atomic and cleaned up as necessary prior to opening a pull request.

 #### A note for component developers

 This repository is intended to provide general examples for using *any* component.
 Component-specific examples, if provided, should be included in the component's repository.